wp-plugins/bulletproof-security/readme.txt

 folder first before upgrading if you made customizations or modifications to any of the BPS files.
 * jQuery UI Tabbed Menu with CSS Hover Menu Buttons - see screenshot
 * Message Display System
-* wp-config.php is .htaccess protected by BPS .45.2 - new code added to the .htaccess files
+* wp-config.php file is .htaccess protected by BPS .45.4
+* php.ini and php5.ini files are .htaccess protected by BPS .45.4
 * WordPress Database Errors Are Turned Off - Verification of DB errors off and function insurance
 * WordPress Version Is Not Displayed / Not Shown - WordPress version is removed
 * WP Generator Meta Tag Removed From The WordPress Core
 * The Administrator username “admin” is not being used - check for admin username
-* System Information Page PHP, MySQL, Server Info, Memory Usage, etc. - see screenshot
+* System Information Page PHP, MySQL, Server Info, Memory Usage, Upload size, etc. - see screenshot
 * Security Status Page - see screenshot
 * Help & FAQ page
 * BPS Pro Modules Page - BPS Pro Modules are installed separately
 * Backup and Restore your original existing .htaccess files
+* Backup and Restore customized / modified .htaccess files
 * Use the provided BulletProof .htaccess files or create your own .htaccess files for BulletProof Security to manage for you
 * One-click security mode switching in less than 5 seconds from within the Dashboard
-* Secure .htaccess file blocks XSS and SQL Injection attacks
+* Secure .htaccess file blocks XSS, SQL Injection attacks and base64_encode attacks
 * Website Developer Maintenance Mode (503 Site open to Developer / Site Owner ONLY)
+* Log in / out of your website while in Maintenance Mode
 * File and Folder Permission Checking
 * Customizable 503 Website Under Maintenance Page w/Javascript countdown timer
 * Extensive Read Me! help hover ToolTips throughout the BulletProof Security plugin options page